 Why AI Receptionist Training Matters More Than the Technology

 Your phone rings.
 A customer asks about emergency AC repair pricing.
 Your AI receptionist gives them your standard service menu.
 The customer hangs up, calls your competitor.
-You just lost a $4,200 job.
+You just lost a $4,200 emergency job.

 Not because the AI failed.
 Because you never trained it on emergency protocols.